A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 The Vale of Dedham, by John Constable (1828)

-This painting by John is said to be one of the most serene artworks ever painted.
+This painting by John is said to be one of the most serene landscape paintings to be ever painted.

 The inspiration behind this painting is Hagar of the Angel, which is a famous landscape painting by Claude Lorraine.